Shopify: channel guide

 - Shipping- read and write

-- The API credentials should now be generated and visible.
+- Click the API credentials tab.
+The API credentials should be generated and visible in the API key and secret field.

 To setup Shopify to ChannelEngine: